 This was our second visit to Cambodia, the first being in 2010, and this time we decided to pay a visit to the capital city, Phnom Penh, to dive a little deeper into Cambodia’s brutal past.
 We didn’t have to go far for this.
 We spent a day visiting the Choeung Ek Killing Fields and the Tuol Sleng Genocide Museum.

-In 2010 we traveled only to Siem Reap, of course the objective was to visit the Angkor temples, yet we ended up spending a couple days visiting the land mine museum and killing fields located outside of Siem Reap.
+In 2010 we traveled only to Siem Reap, of course, the objective was to visit the Angkor temples, yet we ended up spending a couple of days visiting the land mine museum and killing fields located outside of Siem Reap.
 Honestly, while it was still sobering and full of heartache, that experience was nothing compared to our exploration in Phnom Penh.

 It wasn’t that it was visually different, but it was the history that just clawed at my mind while we were there.
 I would often find myself lost in distant thoughts as we wandered the streets of Phnom Penh.
 I just could not shake the thought that this entire city was emptied into nothingness in 1975.
 All of the local people were driven into the countryside and the foreigners were sent back to their countries and it would stay that way for the next few years.